|Written by Administrator|

 3.14.1.
 Calls (safe/out) will be made by only players in the game.
 On close calls, players can ask people on the bench or people that are watching.
 If calls cannot be resolved, then a “do-over” will occur.

-22.214.171.124.
-League Committee members and Commissioner are also not part of the game.
+220.127.116.11.
+League Officers are also not part of the game.
 You may ask for rule clarification, but do not ask for them to make calls inside the game.
 They should be viewed the same as family, friends and other players of the KWL.

 3.14.2.
 If there are any gaps in the rules above, major league baseball rules apply.